medcomdk/MedCom-FHIR-Communication/docs/index.md

 <!-- [Generelle tekniske use cases](Generelle-tekniske-use-cases-v1.0.0-b2.md) -->

-### 1.1 What is a MedCom FHIR Message Standard? {#11-what-is-a-medcom-fhir-message-standard}
+### 1.1 What is a MedCom FHIR Message Standard?

 An implementer of a MedCom FHIR Message Standard **MUST** be compliant with all parts of the documentation laid out for the MedCom FHIR Message Standard.

-You can find a description here:<a href="https://medcomdk.github.io/dk-medcom-messaging/#12-medcommessagingmessage-bundle" target="_blank">Documentation for the MedCom FHIR Message Standard (opens up in a new tab)</a>
+You can find a description here:<a href="https://medcomdk.github.io/dk-medcom-messaging/#12-medcommessagingmessage-bundle" target="_blank"> Documentation for the MedCom FHIR Message Standard (opens up in a new tab)</a>

 ### 1.2 Asynchronous Messaging